-Spain, Portugal and southwestern France hit by massive power outage
+Spain, Portugal hit by massive power outage, leaving residents scrambling

 “REN is in permanent contact with official entities, namely the National Civil Protection Authority.
 At the same time, the possible causes of this incident are being assessed,” a spokesperson said.

-In a later statement, REN attributed the outage to a rare atmospheric phenomenon in Spain due to extreme temperature variations in the country’s interior.
-It added that fully restoring the country’s power grid could take up to a week.

-In France, grid operator RTE said there was a brief outage, but power had been restored.
+In France, grid operator Reseau de Transport d’Electricite (RTE) said there was a brief outage, but power had been restored.
 It was investigating the cause.

 “An electrical incident is currently affecting Spain and Portugal, the cause of which remains to be determined,” RTE said.
 “In France, homes were without power for several minutes in the Basque Country.
 All power has since been restored.”